The Duke Spirit

-The Duke Spirit are an English rock band based in London.
+The Duke Spirit are an English rock band formed in London in 2003 and now based between the UK and Australia.
 Their sound has been seen as a melding of influences ranging from alternative rock bands such as The Jesus and Mary Chain and Spiritualized, the tremulous rock'n'roll of bands such as The Gun Club and The Patti Smith Group, to distinctive rhythmic Atlantic soul and Motown influences.
-Band members Liela Moss and Toby Butler also perform together in the electro-rock duo Roman Remains.
+Singer Liela Moss has released several solo records and also performs together with Toby Butler in the electro-rock duo Roman Remains.
+Drummer, Olly Betts is also an established record producer.

 History

-The band was formed in London in 2003 by Luke Ford (guitar), Liela Moss (vocals), Toby Butler (bass) and Dan Higgins (guitar).
+The band was formed in London in 2003 by Liela Moss (vocals), Luke B. Ford (guitar), Toby Butler (bass) and Dan Higgins (guitar).

-Ford and Moss met at art college in Cheltenham where he was studying photography and Moss was taking a Fine Arts course.
+Ford and Moss met at art college in Cheltenham where he was studying photography and Moss was taking a Fine Art course.
 After moving to London and a short period writing and performing as Solomon (in which they were later joined by Butler) they formed The Duke Spirit.
 Along with guitarist Dan Higgins they set about writing, recording and self-producing a group of songs that formed the basis of their first single and EP.
 Higgins also created the woodcuts that served as the band's early artwork.

-The band released their second single "Darling You're Mean/Bottom of the Sea" in May on the City Rockers label, without having performed live.
+The band released their second single "Darling You're Mean/Bottom of the Sea" in May on the City Rockers label.
 The line-up was completed by drummer Olly "The Kid" Betts, and the band played their first show at the Brixton Windmill later that year.
 They released the Roll, Spirit, Roll EP toward the end of 2003, which won the band critical acclaim from publications such as NME.

-The band's debut album was due to be released in September 2004 until their record label, City Rockers, became financially unsustainable.
-They moved over to Loog Records/Polydor and released the album in the UK on 16 May 2005.
-The album's producers were Simon Raymonde (formerly the bass player in The Cocteau Twins, and now Bella Union Label boss) and Flood, best known for his work with Nick Cave, NIN and U2.
+They moved over to Loog Records/Polydor and released their first full length album, Cuts Across The Land in the UK on 16 May 2005.
+The album's producers were Simon Raymonde (formerly the bass player in The Cocteau Twins, and now Bella Union Label boss) and Flood, who had produced many artists that the band admired, such as Nick Cave and the Bad Seeds and PJ Harvey.
 After headlining tours of the UK, the album was released in the U.S. and the band found themselves travelling through America for much of 2006, including a highly praised performance at the Coachella 2006 festival, California.